UN agency calls for safety zone around Ukraine nuclear plant

 KYIV, Ukraine (AP) — The U.N. atomic watchdog agency urged Russia and Ukraine on Tuesday to establish a “nuclear safety and security protection zone” around the Zaporizhzhia power plant amid mounting fears the fighting could trigger a catastrophe in a country still scarred by the Chernobyl disaster.

-IAEA Director-General Rafael Grossi, who led the inspection visit, appeared before the U.N.
-Security Council on Tuesday to brief it on his findings.

-Ahead of Grossi’s presentation, U.N.
-Secretary General Antonio Guterres demanded that Russian and Ukrainian forces commit to halting all military activity around the plant and agree on a “demilitarized perimeter.”
+At the Security Council meeting, U.N.
+Secretary General Antonio Guterres likewise demanded that Russian and Ukrainian forces commit to halting all military activity around the plant and agree on a “demilitarized perimeter.”

+Speaking to journalists later, Nebenizia said Russia wanted to see details of the proposals for demilitarized and protection zones.

+In his nightly address to the nation, Ukrainian President Volodymyr Zelenskyy praised the report’s “clear references” to the presence of Russian troops and military equipment at the plant.
+He also called for a more robust mandate for the IAEA and urged the agency to explicitly back Kyiv’s long-held claim that Russian forces need to withdraw from the facility and its surroundings.

-Shelling continued around Europe’s largest nuclear plant on Tuesday, a day after it was again knocked off Ukraine’s electrical grid and put in the precarious position of relying on its own power to run its safety systems.
+Shelling continued around the plant on Tuesday, a day after it was again knocked off Ukraine’s electrical grid and put in the precarious position of relying on its own power to run its safety systems.

 “For radiation protection professionals, for the Ukrainian and even the Russian people, and those of central Europe, this is a very worrying time — and that’s an understatement,” said Paul Dorfman, a nuclear safety expert at the University of Sussex in England.